Rogue

 - Shortsword (1d6): Balanced damage and speed

-- Rapier (1d8): Highest finesse damage - ideal for Rogues
+- Rapier (1d8): Highest finesse one-hander - ideal for Rogues

 How Should You Play the Rogue in Combat?